matamalaortiz/threat-counter/README.md

 ### Credit
 This project was created as a part of the Spring 2017 Development in the Public Interest course at the Interactive Telecommunications Program within NYU's Tisch School of the Arts.

-Created by Alejandro, Ada, Pilar, & Tianlei
+Created by Alejandro, Ada, Alpacafluff, & Tianlei